StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ### Component context menu

-When you hover over a component, the component context menu is displayed.
+When you hover the mouse pointer over a component, the component context menu is displayed.
 This gives you information about the component, this includes:

 * The component name and type
 * [Health state](/use/concepts/health-state.md) and [propagated health state](/use/concepts/health-state.md#propagated-health-state) of the component.